Megabus (Europe): Sleeper and Gold services

-Overnight sleeper services were introduced on the London to Glasgow route in 2011 using Jonckheere Mistral articulated coaches with a flat bunk bed as well as a seat for each passenger.
+Overnight sleeper services were introduced on the London to Glasgow route in 2011, using Jonckheere Mistral articulated coaches with a flat bunk bed as well as a seat for each passenger.

 Luxury Megabus Gold coaches were introduced from 8 July 2013 on selected sleeper services between London and Edinburgh/Aberdeen, as well as some day services.
 This sub-brand is in line with the upmarket Stagecoach Gold and Citylink Gold brands already used by Stagecoach subsidiaries.
 This service ended in May 2017, due to it being consistently loss-making, and the coaches are now only used on daytime services.

 Megasightseeing

 On 23 April 2018, Megabus, along with Stagecoach London, started operating three non-stop open top bus sight seeing routes in London under the Megasightseeing brand.
 Each trip on the route was approximately two hours long, and used a GPS activated pre-recorded 'guide'.
 The three circular routes, which ran hourly on the hour started from Tower of London, The London Eye, and Park Lane.
 Tickets for the service were pre-booked from the Megabus website, and cash was not accepted at the roadside, however, bookings could be made for a particular journey right up to the time of departure, subject to availability.
 Megasightseeing was the only non-stop sightseeing service in London.

 Each sightseeing trip on the service carried up to 44 passengers.
 By reducing the number of bookings per trip, a top deck seat could be guaranteed, something other sightseeing operators in London are unable to offer at the present time.

-Megasightseeing followed the same yield pricing model of traditional Megabus routes, where fares can start from as little as £1 plus booking fee.

 The buses initially used on the service were former East London and Selkent 2005/06 Alexander ALX400 bodied Dennis Tridents.
 These vehicles were refurbished and converted to open and part open top by Alexander Dennis.
 They were housed at Bow bus garage.
 To comply with the London low emission zone, all were replaced by Alexander Dennis Enviro400s in 2019.

 For the first time since Megabus was founded, 'Sid' the Megabus mascot, was given a voice - which could be heard in the automatic commentary on the vehicles whilst they were in motion on the tour.

-On 9 June 2018, a Megasightseeing bus strayed in to a demonstration in Trafalgar Square in support of far right leader Tommy Robinson.
-The bus was overtaken by protesters and a significant amount of damage occurred to the vehicle, resulting in it needing to be towed away.
+On 9 June 2018, a Megasightseeing bus strayed in to a demonstration in Trafalgar Square in support of the far-right leader Tommy Robinson.
+The bus was overtaken by protesters and a significant amount of damage occurred to the vehicle, which resulted in it needing to be towed away.

-In May 2021, Megasightseeing services were withdrawn and replaced by City Sightseeing services jointly operated by Stagecoach and Julià Travel on behalf of the company using the same Alexander Dennis Enviro400 vehicles used on the Megasightseeing service repainted into the City Sightseeing livery.
+In May 2021, Megasightseeing services were withdrawn and replaced by City Sightseeing services jointly operated by Stagecoach and Julià Travel on behalf of the company.
+The same Alexander Dennis Enviro400 vehicles that were used on the Megasightseeing service were repainted into City Sightseeing livery.